 The biggest threat to Shakespeare was the Apache Indians who were doing everything they could to get rid of the white settlers who had encroached upon their land.
-It is reported that up to seventy area citizens formed the Shakespeare Guard in the 1880s to protect the settlement from attacks, though not always to success.
+It is reported that up to seventy area citizens formed the Shakespeare Guard in the 1880s to protect the settlement from attacks, though not always with success.

 In the early 1880s, the railroad pushed through the area, but to Shakespeare’s undoing, it missed the town by three miles, heading through Lordsburg instead.
 By this time, Shakespeare, according to onsite information, boasted three saloons, two hotels, two blacksmiths, a meat market, a mercantile store, and a lawyer.
 It also finally had a deputy sheriff.
 With the railroad, however, most of its businesses moved to Lordsburg.
 At the same time, the United States moved to the gold standard, putting the silver mines out of business.
 Most of Shakespeare’s residents moved on taking any salvageable material with them.

 In 1907, when a new copper mine about a mile south of Shakespeare was built, the town saw a short resurgence, as miners rented many of the buildings in the old town.
 But, it was not enough to revive it permanently.

 In 1935, Frank and Rita Hill purchased the town and buildings to utilize as a working ranch.
 They maintained and preserved one of the most intact ghost towns of the Old West.
 The entire town was declared a National Historic Site in 1970.
 That same year, Frank Hill passed away, but his wife, Rita, and daughter, Janaloo, continued to maintain the site.
 In 1984, Janaloo married Manny Hough and the following year, her mother, Rita, passed away.

 Janaloo, along with her new husband, continued to maintain the ranch and the town.
 A prolific writer, Janaloo was determined to keep Shakespeare’s history alive.
 Researching the “ranch,” its history, and collecting numerous photographs, she published a number of books until her untimely death in 2005.

 Manny honored his wife and her family by continuing to preserve the ghost town and their legacy until his death in 2018.